dragonpilee/NYX---Digital-Interface/README.md

 2. **Configure API Key:**
     This project **requires** the Google Gemini API key to be set as an environment variable named `API_KEY`.

-    **IMPORTANT**: For this browser-based ES Module setup, `process.env.API_KEY` is typically injected during a build step or by a server.
-If you are running this directly in the browser without a build process, you'll need to ensure `process.env.API_KEY` is defined in the scope where `App.tsx` is executed.

-    For example, you might modify `index.html` to include a script tag *before* your main script:
+    **For local development (browser-only):**
+    You may temporarily inject your API key in `index.html` before your main script:
     ```html
     <script>
-      // WARNING: This is for local development/testing ONLY.
+      // WARNING: For local development/testing ONLY.
+Remove before sharing or deploying!
-      // Do NOT commit your API key to version control.
-      // In a real deployment, this should be handled securely by a build process or server.
       window.process = { env: { API_KEY: "YOUR_GEMINI_API_KEY_HERE" } };
     </script>
     <script type="module" src="/index.tsx"></script>
     ```
-    **Remember to remove your API key before committing or deploying!** The ideal way is to have a build process that replaces `process.env.API_KEY`.
+    **Never commit your API key to version control.**
+    The ideal way is to have a build process that replaces `process.env.API_KEY`.

 3. **Run the application:**
     Open the `index.html` file in your web browser.
-If you are using a local development server (like `live-server` or VS Code's Live Server extension), serve the root directory of the project.
+For best results, use a local development server (like `live-server` or VS Code's Live Server extension).

 ---